RobinHankin/frab/README.md

 # Overview

-The `frab` package allows one to “add” tables in a natural way.
+The `frab` package allows one to “add” R tables in a natural way.
 It also furnishes an alternative interpretation of named vectors wherein addition is defined using the (unique) names as the primary key.
-Support for multi-dimensional tables is included.
+Support for multi-dimensional R tables is included.
 The underlying mathematical object is the Free Abelian group.
 To cite in publications please use R.
 K. S. Hankin 2023.
 “The free Abelian group in R: the frab package”, arXiv, <https://arxiv.org/abs/2307.13184>.

 The package has two S4 classes: `frab` and `sparsetable`.
-Class `frab` is for one-dimensional tables and is an alternative implementation of named vectors; class `sparsetable` handles multi-way tables in a natural way.
+Class `frab` is for one-dimensional R tables and is an alternative implementation of named vectors; class `sparsetable` handles multi-way R tables in a natural way.

 # The package in use

-## One-dimensional tables: class `frab`
+## One-dimensional R tables: class `frab`

 Primary construction function `frab()` takes a named vector and returns a `frab` object: